OCR-D/ocrd_all/README.md

 #### _PYTHON_

 Name of the Python binary to use (at least python3 required).

-It is also used for the target `deps-ubuntu` to select the required packages unless it was set to `python`.
+If set to just `python`, then for the target `deps-ubuntu` it is assumed that Python is already installed.

 #### _VIRTUAL_ENV_